Zulker-Nien/teebayBackend/README.md

 #### 2. `npm run dev`

-### Step 4: query, test backend from [http://localhost:4000/graphql](http://localhost:4000/graphql) your results to check the functionality
+### Step 4: Test out the schema from [http://localhost:4000/graphql](http://localhost:4000/graphql) your results to check the functionalities available.

+## Dependencies Used for this project are:

+1.  apollo-server-express
+2.  bcryptjs
+3.  cors
+4.  express
+5.  graphql
+6.  jsonwebtoken
+7.  nodemon
+8.  pg
+9.  reflect-metadata
+10. ts-node
+11. type-graphql
+12. typeorm

+## Backend File Connection used for this project:

+Using DataSource, Typeorm loads data into the connection.

+## Entities

+1. User
+2. Product

+## Resolver

+1. User
+2. Product